Skip to Main Content Skip to Footer Content

 • Keep fences in good repair.

-• Keep spilled birdseed and dropped fruits and vegetables promptly cleaned up.
+• Promptly clean up spilled birdseed and dropped fruits and vegetables.

 • Lay down gravel or wood chips to form a barrier between any nearby woods and your yard or garden.